What are the application criteria?

 Goal of the grant

 The Global Health Journalism Grant Programme aims to advance innovative reporting on global health topics in developing countries in German media.
-The goal of the grant is to raise awareness about global health issues of the general public, and to inform and engage influencers and decision makers in government, civil society, industry, and the medical as well as development communities.
+The goal of the grant is to raise awareness about global health issues of the general public, and to inform and engage influencers and decision makers in government and the research community, civil society, industry, and the medical as well as actors in development.
 The grants are worth between €5,000 and €20,000 each - including potential travel and technical expenses according to the scope of project.

 Please note: This programme is open to freelancers, staff journalists and newsrooms!